 Due to the fully outfitted, high-tech nature of these indoor golf simulators, some of them can cost more than a new car.
 But for the golf enthusiast who's serious about improving all aspects of his or her game, it's a small price to pay.

-For more information about golf simulators and other related topics, follow the links on the next page.
+For more information about golf simulators and other related topics, follow the links below.

 - aboutGolf.com.
 "PGA Tour Indoor Golf Simulators."
 (April 28, 2010) http://www.aboutgolf.com/

 - Hit A Few Golf.
 "Golf Simulator Rentals."
 (April 28, 2010) http://hitafewgolf.com/hit-a-few-golf-rentals.asp